Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Strategy of the Proof

 Our approach is based on the semigroup framework developed in \cite{GO2015most}, see also \cite[Chapter 9]{armstrong2017quantitative}.
 The central objects we study are the operators $S(t)$ and $\opS(t)$ related to $-\nabla\cdot a \nabla$. \begin{definition} The linear operators $S(t)$ and $\opS(t)$ are defined as follows: for an arbitrary vector field $g$, let $v$ solve the parabolic equation then We also define the operator $\bar{S}(t)$ similarly to $S(t)$ with $a$ replaced by constant coefficient $\mathrm{Id}$, and $\opS^h(t)$ similarly to $\opS(t)$ with $a$ replaced by $a_h$. \end{definition} Roughly speaking, $\opS(t)g$ is the flux accumulated from time $0$ to $t$ with initial condition $\nabla \cdot g$.
 As opposed to $S(t)$, $\opS(t)$, which is the same as the operator $S_{0\to t}$ defined in \cite{GO2015most}, does satisfy the semigroup property \cite[Lemma 2]{GO2015most} Since the solution of the standard heat equation is the convolution of the initial condition with the heat kernel, which coincides with $G_{\sqrt{t}}$, $\bar{S}$ can be rewritten as

-The semigroup operators $S(t)$ and $\bar{S}(t)$ are essential since all correctors and their massive approximations can be represented using these operators, which is the building block for the estimates of all correctors and fluxes in Propositions \ref{prop:phismallscale}--\ref{prop:truncation}.
+The semigroup operators $S(t)$ and $\bar{S}(t)$ are essential since all correctors and their massive approximations can be represented using these operators, which is the building block for the estimates of correctors and fluxes in Propositions \ref{prop:phismallscale}--\ref{prop:truncation}.
 More precisely, these operators provide a resolution of the correctors in terms of quantities of controlled locality and amplitude.
-Lemma \ref{lem:psidecom} collects the semigroup representation formulas for all correctors and fluxes.
-Here for simplicity of notation, we omit the indices, and introduce the vector product notation $\times$ so that $\sigma = \int_0^\infty \ud t_0 \bar{S}(t_0)\times q$ stands for $\sigma _{ijk}= \int_0^\infty \ud t_0 \bar{S}(t_0)(q_{ik}e_j-q_{ij}e_k)$. \begin{lemma} The correctors $\phi, \sigma, \psi, \Psi$ and their massive approximations $\phi_T, \psi_T$ can be represented as follows
+Below in Remark \ref{lem:psidecom} we collect the semigroup representation formulas for all correctors and fluxes.
+Here for simplicity of notation, we omit the indices, and introduce the vector product notation $\times$ so that $\sigma = \int_0^\infty \ud t_0 \bar{S}(t_0)\times q$ stands for $\sigma _{ijk}= \int_0^\infty \ud t_0 \bar{S}(t_0)(q_{ik}e_j-q_{ij}e_k)$. \begin{remark} The correctors $\phi, \sigma, \psi, \Psi$ and their massive approximations $\phi_T, \psi_T$ can be represented as follows

-\end{lemma} We would like to comment here that \eqref{eqn:psidecom} and \eqref{eqn:convPsi} are formulated on the level of gradients, since only $\nabla (\psi,\Psi)$ are well-defined stationary random fields.